-In a rare admission, MTV says its programming has harmed mental health
+In a rare admission, MTV says its programming offers a dim view of mental health

 “There can still be conflict,” said the executive, who has a track record of pushing for social change on-air; he spearheaded an effort last spring to pause programming across ViacomCBS networks for eight minutes and 46 seconds after the death of George Floyd.
 “Real life is filled with conflict.
 What we’re trying to do is represent and show positive behavior when possible.”

-He said one model would be the VH1 tattoo-artist reality series “Black Ink Crew: Chicago,” Ryan, who is shown going to a therapist when he faces mental-health challenges.
+He said one model would be the VH1 tattoo-artist reality series, “Black Ink Crew: Chicago,” where Ryan is shown going to a therapist when he faces mental health challenges.

-Too much packaging of mental-health stories could also seem heavy-handed or preachy.
+Too much packaging of mental health stories could also seem heavy-handed or preachy.
 But those charged with carrying out the task say they see many paths forward.

-“My team and I have been very conscious of this issue,” said Trevor Noah, the host of “The Daily Show with Trevor Noah,” who has made mental-health coverage a priority on his show and is a key part of McCarthy’s effort.
+“My team and I have been very conscious of this issue,” said Trevor Noah, the host of “The Daily Show with Trevor Noah,” who has made mental health coverage a priority on his show and is a key part of McCarthy’s effort.
 “It’s not about preaching or assigning blame.
 It’s about putting out the information.
 Like if I’m doing something about the solar system and there are solar flares, they’re not good or bad; they’re just solar flares.
 Sometimes it’s just about giving you a little bit of insight you might have been blind to.”

-Noah, who has been open about his own mental-health struggles, said he thinks TV representation is only slowly making progress.
+Noah, who has been open about his own mental health struggles, said he thinks TV representation is only slowly making progress.

-“When I watch TV a depressed person is often a glum person.
+“When I watch TV, a depressed person is often a glum person.
 It doesn’t cover the spectrum of what depression actually is,” he said.
 “I think that’s what makes it shocking when we hear someone committed suicide.
-We say ‘they seemed so happy,’ as if a depressed person is always a negative person.
-It’s because shows contribute to misconceptions of what someone struggling with mental health really is like."
+We say, ‘They seemed so happy,’ as if a depressed person is always a negative person.
+It’s because shows contribute to misconceptions of what someone struggling with mental health really is like.”

 Some experts, however, remain uncertain of the depth of the danger, particularly when it comes to inappropriate language.

-“There are certainly potential benefits to having a guide and support system for content creators,” said Dan Reidenberg, the executive director of suicide-prevention group SAVE and an expert on mental-health depictions in Hollywood.
-(Reidenberg has consulted for many entertainment companies on their mental-health portrayals and also worked with ViacomCBS on its initiative.)
-“But how big a problem this is, and what the impact of that problem is, that’s not so clear."
+“There are certainly potential benefits to having a guide and support system for content creators,” said Dan Reidenberg, the executive director of suicide-prevention group SAVE and an expert on mental health depictions in Hollywood.
+(Reidenberg has consulted many entertainment companies on their mental health portrayals and also worked with ViacomCBS on its initiative.)
+“But how big a problem this is and what the impact of that problem is — that’s not so clear.”

 He said he has yet to see data persuading him language makes a major impact on consumers: “The vast majority of people hears things being said in shows or movies and they could care less.”